Luminous road ribbons work in fog and make starry nights vivid.

 Aphrophora Cribrata excretes foam which repels its predators but is not toxic.

 A cat’s eye, retro-reflective device, is an obsolete method of road safety.
-Not only its protrusion damages a tire, it depends upon an incident beam to function.
-To compensate for its little functionality, street light poles are installed which may be 30 to 100 feet apart (distance between two poles is calculated based on luminary value of bulb and pole details).
+Not only its protrusion damages a tire but it also depends upon an incident beam to work.
+To compensate for its little functionality, street light poles are installed which maybe 30 to 100 feet apart (distance between two poles is calculated based on luminary value of bulb and pole details).
 And yet this road safety system fails in a dense-fog condition (when visibility is reduced to 1/4th of a mile or less).
 Furthermore, this combination of solutions requires too much material and infrastructure for a rather simpler task, visibility.
 We need a new model, a singular system of road safety which works under all climatic conditions.

 The central issue here is to provide drivers with both visibility and safety.
-Different tactics, behaviors and processes were sought in natural world where an organism repels another either by an activity or a biochemical process.
+Different tactics, behaviors, and processes were sought in the natural world where an organism repels another either by an activity or a biochemical process.
 A remarkably fitting situation was found in the insect world.
-A spittle bug nymph called Aphrophora Cribrata excretes a foam from its body which is non-toxic but comprises of chemicals which repels its predators.
+A spittlebug nymph called Aphrophora Cribrata excretes a foam from its body which is non-toxic but comprises chemicals that repel its predators.
 The prizing outcome of such a fragile and fleeting function is life.
 There are three important factors in this defense mechanism:

 2. It is a temporary defense mechanism.

 3. A spittlebug functions as an autonomous manufacturing plant.
 Chemical processes in spittlebug take place at regular outside temperature and pressure.
 It has full control over the path and extent of production of the foam.